Dev735/SmartHelmet/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Author
-Anuj Kumar Chaudhary.
+Dev Gupta.

 ## Contact
-For any inquiries or feedback, please contact anuj.kumarchaudhary038@gmail.com
+For any inquiries or feedback, please contact devgupta741dg0@gmail.com

 Thank you for your interest in the Coal Miner Sensor Monitoring System!